Vijah/saga-tester/README.md

 To avoid bad configs, if a real selector returns undefined, the saga will fail.

-If you want a selector to return an undefined value without failing, set `config.options.passOnUndefinedSelector` to true.
+If you want a selector to return an undefined value without failing, set `config.options.passOnUndefinedSelector` to `true`.

 ## config.expectedActions